 We have entered into a Hotel Management Agreement with Accor Hotels for developing a 4 Star Business Hotel - NOVOTEL Muscat - Azaiba, near Airport, on a freehold land owned by us.
 Total development cost of the project is estimated to be around OMR 11.5mn to be funded by an optimum mix of debt and equity.
 We have now received all regulatory permissions.
+However, due to COVID- 19, we have slowed down the project.

-4. Al Anwar Industrial Investments SAOC (under formation)
+4. Al Anwar Industrial Investments SAOC

-Al Anwar Holding SAOG established a closed joint stock company in the Sultanate of Oman together with Al Anwar International Investments LLC (AAII) and Al Anwar Development LLC (AAD) in accordance with the laws of the Sultanate of Oman, under the name of "Al Anwar Industrial Investments SAOC" ("Company").
+Al Anwar Investments SAOG established a closed joint stock company in the Sultanate of Oman together with Al Anwar International Investments LLC (AAII) and Al Anwar Taleem LLC (Formerly Al Anwar Development LLC) in accordance with the laws of the Sultanate of Oman, under the name of "Al Anwar Industrial Investments SAOC" ("Company").